JohnWRalph/day29server2/README.md

 HOMEWORK:
 - Create a Cloud Firestore in Firebase, or Supabase, and change your Todolist to store and get todos from the real database instead!
 - Put the firebase config stuff into environment variables tob e secure!

+Day28: Server-side Deployments

+HOMEWORK:
+- Deploy your Todo list backedn to Vercel!
+Generate a tsconfig for your express server with npx tsc --init